BennyTheDev/pipe-specs/README.md

 Deploy and Mint can happen in the same block but any Mint will be ignored if its transaction index is < the deploy transaction index.

-[MINT AMOUNT] value must be a string, representing a human readable number.
+[MINT AMOUNT] value must be a hex encoded string, representing a human readable number.
 Leading zeros are not allowed.
 Trailing zeros in decimals are not allowed.
 One decimal point can be used or omitted.
 No other characters are allowed.

 Transactions with decimal points beyond [DECIMALS] (see Deploy Rules) are rejected.
 Max. number is '18446744073709551615'.